qkzk/fm/development.md

 - [x] preview tar archive
 - [x] Jump mode : 'Space' Toggle flag, 'u' remove all flags, 'Enter' jump to the file
 - [x] FIX: copy / move while existing file already exist use another name
+- [ ] Jump mode (display flagged files) should allow to delete / trash the flagged files

       It allows fm to create copies of file in the same directory.